How we determine the best track shoes

 - Each track shoe product page has been done with around 7 hours of research on shoe details and reviews.

-- Upper: Track and field shoes usually have a rigid upper construction to provide a snug fit.
-The upper uses thin mesh to keep the shoe lightweight and breathable.
+- Lightweight and breathable: Track and field shoes are light and airy because of the thin mesh upper that usually accompanies them. usually have a rigid upper construction to provide a snug fit.

-- Midsole: Unlike other cleat-type footwear such as those for football and soccer, track shoes usually have a midsole that is thin and minimal.
+- Minimal midsole: Unlike other cleat-type footwear such as those for football and soccer, track shoes usually have a midsole that is thin and minimal.
 It acts as both underfoot cushioning and impact absorber.

-- Spike pins or spikes: These are small pointed attachments that aid in gripping the track surface.
+- Spike pins and spike plate: Some track shoes use spike pins.
+These are small pointed attachments on a plastic plate that aid in gripping the track surface.
 Spike pins vary in type, size (pin width), and number depending on the event it is used for.

 Track shoes vs running shoes: 3 key differences

-Although track-and-field as a sport includes running events, the shoe used for those is different than the typical running shoe.
+Although track-and-field as a sport includes running events, the shoes used for those are different than the typical running shoe.
 Each shoe has its particular design and purpose, which we can differentiate through the following:

 - Weight: Track and field shoes are significantly lighter than running shoes.
-They use fewer materials and are relatively smaller in figure because they are meant to make the runner go faster.
+They use fewer materials and are relatively smaller in figure because they intend to boost the athlete’s momentum.

-- Structure: Track spikes for running events are thin and minimal.
-On the other hand, running shoes are plush and substantial as it focuses on underfoot cushioning and arch support.
+- Cushioning: Track spikes for running events are thin and minimal.
+On the other hand, running shoes are plush and substantial as their focus is on underfoot cushioning and arch support.

-- Anatomy: The most noticeable difference between track shoes and running shoes is the use of spikes.
-Track shoes for running use spike pins to make the forefoot higher and encourage forefoot striking.
+- Overall appearance: The most noticeable difference between track shoes and running shoes is the use of spikes.
+Track shoes for running use spike pins to make the forefoot higher and promote better traction.

 Track and field shoe categories